 - 6.6.1 Staff should be aware of the safeguarding issues around Children in Care since the most common reason for children entering care is as a result of abuse or neglect.
-Care Leavers are those who entered care as children but are now over 18. - 6.6.2 Similarly staff should be extra vigilant around students with social workers.
+Care Leavers are those who entered care as children for a period of 13 weeks or more spanning their 16th birthday.
+13 - 6.6.2 Similarly staff should be extra vigilant around students with social workers.
 Like Children in or Leaving Care, these students are likely to be at high risk of abuse and harm.
 They might be on Child Protection Plans and/or particularly susceptible to exploitation. - 6.6.3 Any concerns about CiC, care leavers or other students with social workers can be raised with the Inclusion Coordinator or a Safeguarding Officer in the first instance.